liuzey/liuzey.github.io/_pages/about.md

 I’m currently a final-year CS Ph.D. student at the University of Kansas, advised by Prof. [Bo Luo](http://www.ittc.ku.edu/~bluo/) and Prof. [Fengjun Li](http://www.ittc.ku.edu/~fli/index.html).
 I received my Bachelor’s degree in Math from Wuhan University in 2019.
 My research interests are security and privacy issues in AI and ML.

-\color{red}I'm to join Boise State University as a Tenure-track Assistant Professor in Computer Science in Fall 2024.
-Please feel free to contact me if you want to work with me or collaborate.
+**{\color{red}I'm to join Boise State University as a Tenure-track Assistant Professor in Computer Science in Fall 2024.
+Please feel free to contact me if you want to work with me or collaborate.}**

 News
 ======